openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/tf_specific/Convert_DeepSpeech_From_Tensorflow.md

 At the first inference the variables are initialized with zero tensors.
 After executing, the results of the `BlockLSTM* are assigned to cell state and hidden state, which are these two variables.

-## Converting the Main Part of DeepSpeech Model into the IR
+## Converting the Main Part of DeepSpeech Model into OpenVINO IR

 Model Optimizer assumes that the output model is for inference only.
 That is why you should cut `previous_state_c` and `previous_state_h` variables off and resolve keeping cell and hidden states on the application level.